Technology at Blair

 In these and other technology courses, students experiment with, design and build robots, software, phone apps and more.

-Blair’s Center for Innovation and Collaboration (CIC), set to open in fall 2017, will be home to our technology department, and the CIC’s fully equipped technology classrooms, laboratory/workshop maker space and flexible meeting areas will provide optimal venues for individual and collaborative projects.
+Blair’s Chiang Center for Innovation and Collaboration (CIC) is home to our technology department, and the CIC’s fully equipped technology classrooms, laboratory/workshop maker space and flexible meeting areas provide optimal venues for individual and collaborative projects.

 For more hands-on work, students and teachers utilize Blair's Park Street maker space, which is also equipped for design-and-build projects of every description.